Nemesis (Game Boy)

 At the time of release, "Nemesis" was held as a trademark by a company named Crystalline Creations that specialized in making Go computer games.
 While both the US and European boxes listed this info on the back, additional acknowledgment of this was added to the European title screen.

 Player score was hidden during gameplay in the Japanese version and was only shown on the Player Out/Ship Lost and Game Over screens, or upon completing a stage.
 The international versions shrink and move the options bar to the left to make room for score during gameplay.

 However, since the Konami GB Collection is based on the Japanese versions of the games, this change is sadly reverted for both the Japanese and European rereleases.

 - The message displayed when the player loses a ship has been changed from "PLAYER OUT" to "SHIP LOST" in the international versions.
 This was naturally reverted in the Japanese and European Konami GB Collection rereleases.

-Add screenshot of Super Game Boy title screen, and add more comparisons between the SGB and GBC rereleases.
+Add more comparisons between the SGB and GBC rereleases.

 Konami GB Collection Vol. 1

 For the game's rerelease on Konami GB Collection Vol. 1, its title was changed to Gradius for consistency.
 The Japanese release adds support for the Super Game Boy with enhanced graphics and border.
 The European release adds support for the Game Boy Color, but removes compatibility with the original Game Boy and Super Game Boy.